Diagnosing ASUS Motherboards with Q-LED Codes: A Complete Guide

 motherboard display

-On mid-to-high-end and high-end ASUS motherboards, it is common to find, instead of or in addition to the debug LEDs, a small two-digit display which displays hexadecimal status codes during POST.
+On mid-to-high-end and high-end ASUS motherboards, it's common to find, instead of or in addition to the debug LEDs, a small two-digit display that shows hexadecimal status codes during POST.
 This system is known as ASUS Q-CODE.

-The first thing to do is check if your model supports Q-CODEMany clearly indicate this on the motherboard itself, near the top left or bottom edge, where the mini-display is located.
+The first step is to check if your model supports Q-CODE : many clearly indicate this on the motherboard itself, near the top left or bottom edge, where the mini-display is located.
 You can also confirm this on the official ASUS website, in the Special Features section (ASUS Q-Design → ASUS Q-CODE), or by checking the user manual downloaded from the Support Center.

 Q-CODE and CPU failures

-If the Q-CODE points to CPU errors, ASUS recommends first checking the motherboard and processor compatibility using your Center Downloads: Enter your motherboard model, go to CPU / Memory Support and confirm that your processor is listed in the QVL with a suitable BIOS version or higher.
+If the Q-CODE points to CPU errors, ASUS recommends first checking the compatibility between the motherboard and the processor using their Download Center : enter your motherboard model, go to CPU / Memory Support and confirm that your processor is listed in the QVL with a suitable BIOS version or higher.

-If compatibility is guaranteed, the next step is again to remove and reinstall the CPU. cleaning the socket and contacts If necessary.
+If compatibility is confirmed, the next step is to remove and reinstall the CPU, cleaning the socket and contacts if necessary.
 Again, check for any broken or bent pins; if so, the solution involves replacing the processor or, if the damage is to the socket, probably the motherboard.

 Q-CODE and memory errors

-If you use multiple modules, it's best to start with just one and try each stick separatelyto isolate a potentially faulty module.
-It's also important to follow the manual's recommendations regarding memory configuration (which slots to use with one, two, or more modules) and, if the error persists, try another compatible memory module that you know works.
+If you're using multiple modules, it's best to start with just one and test each stick separately to isolate a potentially faulty module.
+It's also important to follow the manual's recommendations regarding memory configuration (which slots to use with one, two, or more modules), and if the problem persists, try another compatible memory module that you know works.

 Q-CODE and graphics card failures